2008 Saturn Sky Redline Carbon Flash Edition – SOLD For $17,900

 To help you make informed bids, we’re providing a link to Classic.com, the analytics and search engine for the Classic Car market, that provides an interactive graph of recent comparable sales in the past two years.
 By clicking on the green dots, you can navigate to each comparable car sold as a way to help you make an educated bid on the car we are featuring for auction here:

-If you have any questions about this 2008 Saturn Sky Redline Black Carbon Edition, please leave a comment below or feel free to call Rudy directly at 877-468-6497.
-Thank you for looking and happy bidding!
+While this one got away, if you have any questions about this 2008 Saturn Sky Redline Black Carbon Edition, please leave a comment below or feel free to call Rudy directly at 877-468-6497.
+Thank you for looking!